kindlyops/havengrc/README.md

     docker-compose run havenapi buffalo task list

+To run a create_slide task run this command

+    docker-compose run havenapi buffalo task files:create_slide $USER_EMAIL

+The above command will create a slide for the user email address provided.

 ### to export keycloak realm data (to refresh the dev users)

 After keycloak is running and you have made any desired config changes: